GuidesWikiCan Motherboard Bottleneck Your PC?

 Can The Motherboard Bottleneck RAM?

 The motherboard is not well known for bottlenecking RAM performance.
 However, it does come along with support issues.
-An outdated motherboard can not support the RAM you just bought for your PC to run faster.
+An outdated motherboard can not support the RAM you bought, so your PC can run faster.
 That is not how things work.

-Your old motherboard is likely to have DDR slots to which you can not connect your RAM.
-Like GPU PCIe slots, RAM needs to be connected to a DDR slot to transfer data in and out.
-Unfortunately, RAM is unlike GPU; it can not be connected to a different slot than the one it is designed for.
+Your old motherboard will likely have DDR slots to which you can not connect your RAM.
+Like GPU PCIe slots, RAM must be connected to a DDR slot to transfer data in and out.
+Unfortunately, RAM is unlike GPU; it can not be connected to a different slot than it is designed for.
 For example, DDR4 RAM can not sit in a DDR3 slot.[5]

 RAM